When Claim Charts Do More Harm Than Good For Patent Litigation and Licensing

 4. When only an exemplary product is charted.

 It is not uncommon to see dozens of products being accused in a single lawsuit – we see this particularly in cases involving smartphones/tablets/laptops.
 It may indeed be unduly burdensome for a plaintiff to chart every single product individually (though that may indeed be a requirement under local rules of certain U.S. District Courts).
-In those cases, a good strategy is to chart one or a few exemplary products – but the charts must clearly mention all the accused products and state that the chart cites a particular product as an exemplary infringing product.
+In those cases, a good strategy is to chart one or a few exemplary products – but the claim charts must clearly mention all the accused products and state that the claim chart cites a particular product as an exemplary infringing product.

 5. When incorrect or inconsequential products are charted.